wrapper31/resume/README.md

 •	Expert on Java/Spring Full stack Development
 •	Expert on IBM BPM Standard and Advanced.
 •	Expert On Integration of IBM ODM with IBM BPM
-•	Expert on IBM Content Manager On demand.
+•	Expert on IBM Content Manager Ondemand.
 •	Experience developing applications on IBM FileNet.
 •	Expert on IBM BPM Blue Works live.
 •	Strong Knowledge on Application Development using Software Development Life Cycle SDLC using various methodologies like Waterfall, Agile/Scrum.